dkmfbk/premon/src/site/markdown/overview.md

 The *PreMOn Ontology Core Module* extends *lemon* by introducing classes [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass) and [`pmo:SemanticRole`](http://premon.fbk.eu/ontology/core#SemanticRole). [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass) homogeneously represents the semantic classes from the various predicate models.
 That is, individuals of this class correspond to rolesets in PropBank and NomBank (e.g., *pm:nb10-seller.01* and *pm:pb17-sell.01*), verb classes in VerbNet (e.g., *pm:vn32-give-13.1-1*), and frames in FrameNet (e.g., *pm:fn15-commerce sell*).
 An instance of [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass) typically has (via property [`pmo:semRole`](http://premon.fbk.eu/ontology/core#semRole)) a number of [`pmo:SemanticRole`](http://premon.fbk.eu/ontology/core#SemanticRole)s, representing, from a semantic point of view, the roles the arguments of that [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass) can play.

 Semantic roles are defined locally to semantic classes, so VerbNet *agent* is represented as multiple semantic roles, one for each verb class it occurs in, and with each semantic role linked to its specific selectional restrictions (if any).
 Note that [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass) is defined as subclass of [`ontolex:LexicalConcept`](https://www.w3.org/community/ontolex/wiki/Final_Model_Specification#Lexical_Concept), as we see [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass)es as essentially informal concepts rather than well defined concepts of a formal ontology (although an ontology can be derived from them, cf., FrameBase and ESO).
-Being [`ontolex:LexicalConcept`](https://www.w3.org/community/ontolex/wiki/Final_Model_Specification#Lexical_Concept)s, [`pmo:SemanticClass`](http://premon.fbk.eu/ontology/core#SemanticClass)es inherit the link to lexical entries as well as the link (via [`ontolex:isConceptOf`](https://www.w3.org/community/ontolex/wiki/Final_Model_Specification#Concept)) to the ontological entities formalizing them, typically event classes.

 Properties [`pmo:classRel`](http://premon.fbk.eu/ontology/core#classRel) and [`pmo:roleRel`](http://premon.fbk.eu/ontology/core#roleRel), and their resource-specific subproperties, are introduced to express the relations between elements at each level, such as subtyping, and predicate and role inheritance (e.g., [`pmofn:inheritsFrom`](http://premon.fbk.eu/ontology/fn#inheritsFrom) and [`pmofn:inheritsFromFER`](http://premon.fbk.eu/ontology/fn#inheritsFromFER) for FrameNet).
 Additional resource-specific classes (e.g., [`pmovn:ThematicRole`](http://premon.fbk.eu/ontology/vn#ThematicRole)) and properties (e.g., [`pmovn:thematicRole`](http://premon.fbk.eu/ontology/vn#thematicRole)) further characterize important aspects of each predicate model, like commonalities between semantic roles.